How To Build Confidence Doing These 5 Things Daily

 - My mind is pulling the same old tricks and trying to protect me by making me appear small, but I can let it go now.
-This fear is just learned, and I can train myself to unlearn it.
 My brain is DESIGNED to change.
 I choose to build new behavioral and emotional reactions.

-- It is POSSIBLE for me to feel comfortable in my own skin.
+- It is POSSIBLE for me to build confidence and feel comfortable in my own skin.
 I was born to feel good about myself, I wasn’t born to always be afraid in this life.

 - I have a right to be here, just like anyone else.
 I am not doing anything wrong by taking up space.

-Whatever lasting solution you need would have to grow from this reality: You need to change your underlying toxic paradigms to boost your confidence.
+The lasting solution you need would be to change your underlying toxic paradigms to build your confidence.

 By listening to this recording for as little as 30 minutes a day, you can rewire your brain and build confidence naturally and quickly with little effort.

 How cool is that?
-My audio collection offers over 200 different recordings that can help you embrace empowering beliefs about yourself and your capabilities.
-Check it out here.
+My audio collection offers over 200 different sessions – Check it out here.
+These tools can help you stay grounded, build your confidence, and guide you to embrace winning beliefs about yourself and your capabilities.